Need to check your symptoms?

 They may happen with the symptoms that affect you mentally:

 Antidepressants are drugs we take to manage the symptoms of Depression.
-Mainly they work by raising the levels of the hormones which boost the mood.
+Mainly they work by raising the levels of hormones, which boost the mood.

-Some of them can affect the way your sweat glands work and prevent you from cooling down properly.
+Some of them can affect your sweat glands and prevent you from cooling down properly.
 Thus some women may experience excessive internal body heat as a side effect of the antidepressant medication.